 Filled with catnip, this little mouse make a delightful gift that a cat literally cannot resist.
 This is a great project for using up offcuts and leftover pieces of material.
 Cotton fabrics work well, but why not also try tweed or leather?
 Catnip or Nepeta cataria is cultivated as an ornamental plant for use in gardens.
 It is also grown for its attractant qualities to house cats and butterflies.
 With domestic cats, catnip is used as a recreational substance for pet cats’ enjoyment, and catnip and catnip-laced products designed for use with domesticated cats are available to consumers.
 Common behaviors cats display when they sense the bruised leaves or stems of catnip are rubbing on the plant, rolling on the ground, pawing at it, licking it, and chewing it.
+Material you need

 – dressmaker’s scissors, pencil, sewing pins